holoviz/panel/doc/how_to/migrate/from_streamlit.md

 Panel supports reacting to many more interactions than Streamlit.
 For example interactions with tables and plots.

+Panels `pn.bind` provides the functionality to *bind* functions to widgets.
+We call the resulting functions *bound functions*.

 With Panels interactivity architecture you will be able to develop and maintain larger and more complex apps to support more cases.

 ### Basic Interactivity Example

+This example will show you how to migrate code that produces a single result and only updates the UI once the code execution has completed.

 #### Streamlit Basic Interactivity Example